firmai/ImputeGAP/docs/generation/source/datasets.rst

 Datasets
 ========

 ImputeGAP provides datasets for experimenting with imputation techniques and the library's modules.
+The datasets are stored in ``./imputegap/datasets``.

 .. raw:: html